Reviewing Editas Medicine Inc. (EDIT)'s and Fortress Biotech Inc. (NASDAQ:FBIO)'s results | New Business Observer

 |59.3%

-For the past year Editas Medicine Inc.’s stock price has smaller growth than Fortress Biotech Inc.
+For the past year Editas Medicine Inc. was less bullish than Fortress Biotech Inc.

 Summary